NYUDataBootcamp/Book/installing-python.md

 * Find the option for **Python 3.5.** **NOT** Python 2.7!
 If you get 2.7, you'll have to start over.
 * Click the **64-bit Graphical Installer** to start the download.

 **Step 2.
 Run the installer.**  Click on the Anaconda installer you just downloaded to install the Anaconda distribution of Python.
-Do what it says (keep default options and make sure that it sets Anaconda as your default Python installation!).
+Do what it says (keep default options and make sure that **it sets Anaconda as your default Python installation!**).

 **Step 3.
 Find and run IPython.**  Look wherever programs are on your computer.

  * Windows: Open the start menu by clicking the start button in the bottom left of your screen or by pressing the windows key.
 In the search box type "cmd" to open the command prompt.
 Once you have the command prompt open, type `conda -V`.
 It should tell you 4.x.y where x and y are just some numbers.
 Now type `ipython` to open a python session and type `print("Hello World")` and then `quit`
  * Mac: open spotlight either by clicking the magnifying glass in the top right of your screen or pressing command and the space bar at the same time.
 Type “Terminal” and press enter.
 Once you have the terminal prompt open, type `conda -V`.
 It should tell you 4.x.y where x and y are just some numbers.
 Now type `ipython` to open a python session and type `print("Hello World")` and then `quit`

-TODO: Change the figure below to be of opening the command prompt or mac terminal and the output of those commands

 ![MacCommands](figs/Mac_Terminal_Commands.png "Mac")